 Who is eligible?

-Nominated individuals must currently be working in health and community services in Australia e.g. in nursing, midwifery, aged care, hospitals, community services, disability services, early childhood education & care or allied health settings.
+Nominated teams must currently be working in health and community services in Australia e.g. in nursing, midwifery, aged care, hospitals, community services, disability services, early childhood education & care or allied health settings.
 Suitable nominees are those that go above and beyond the everyday demands of their role.

-Individuals may self-nominate, however self-nominations must be supported by a supervisor/manager/CEO/owner/employer.
+Teams may self-nominate, however self-nominations must be supported by a supervisor/manager/CEO/owner/employer.

 Nominations must demonstrate all of the following:

 - Evidence of a positive impact in one or more of the following areas: